 Upon the termination of the Temptronic Equity Participation Plan ("EPP") in July 2001, we acknowledged that it was our intention to contribute \$3,000 in the aggregate to the inTEST 401(k) Plan as a form of profit sharing (not to exceed \$300 per year) for the benefit of Temptronic employees.
-The amount of these contributions approximates the amount that we had been committed to contribute to the EPP as of its termination date and will be allocated to employees annually in the same manner in which the shares held by the EPP had been allocated.
+The amount of these contributions approximates the amount that we had been committed to contribute to the EPP as of its termination date and will be allocated to Temptronic employees annually in the same manner in which the shares held by the EPP had been allocated.
 The vesting provisions for these contributions will be the same as those of the inTEST 401(k) Plan.
 All such profit sharing contributions are at the discretion of management.
 Accruals for a profit sharing contribution of \$150 were made during the second half of 2004.
 We funded this obligation through the use of 34,137 treasury shares during the first quarter of 2005.
-Profit sharing contributions totaling \$75 were made during the three months ended March 31, 2005.
-We expect to fund this obligation through the use of additional treasury shares during the second quarter of 2005.
+Profit sharing contributions totaling \$150 were made during the six months ended June 30, 2005.
+We funded \$75 of this obligation through the use of 17,755 treasury shares during the second quarter of 2005 and expect to fund the balance of this obligation through the use of additional treasury shares during the third quarter of 2005.